Professor in Biological Oceanography and Leader of University of Copenhagen’s Sustainability Science Centre

 WAFA recognizes that the interactions between water, air, and food are critical to human well-being and it promotes grassroots sustainability pioneers who have ensured their communities enjoy healthy water, air, and food in a world that is rapidly changing – not least of which as a result of the growing climate crisis.

 Chairing OECD’s Round Table for Sustainability, KR Foundation, Aarhus University, and Denmark’s green think tank, Concito.

 Former: EU Commissioner for Climate Action and Minister of Climate and Energy, Commune. of Denmark

 As Minister of Climate and Energy, I am reminded every day that we face huge humanitarian challenges, which will worsen considerably in the years to come because of climate change.

-Collaboration among governments, humanitarian organisations, businesses and other actors is necessary to achieve this goal.
-I am therefore happy to see that Water Air and Food Awards (WAFA) is working to further corporate social responsibility, particularly in collaboration with business and humanitarian organisations.
+Collaboration among governments, humanitarian organizations, businesses, and other actors is necessary to achieve this goal.
+I am therefore happy to see that Water Air and Food Awards (WAFA) is working to further corporate social responsibility, particularly in collaboration with business and humanitarian organizations.

 Parliament candidate for the Liberal Party